iamnotmega/fesh/README.md

 # Fesh

-Fesh is an experimental shell designed for performance.
+Fesh is an experimental shell written in Rust, designed for performance.